 Travel Essentials to Pack for Alaska Cruise

 I have shared before about a few travel essentials that I always like to have with me as I travel.
-My list is somewhat different now so I snapped a quick photograph of some of my essentials that I just don’t want to be without when I travel.
-Don’t worry, I’ll share about what clothes to pack in another post!
+My list is somewhat different now, so I snapped a quick photograph of some of the essentials that I don’t want to be without when I travel.
+Don’t worry, I’ll share what clothes to pack in another post!

 1. Passport – I have gotten in the habit of just traveling with my passport this past year, even though not all of my trips have been out of the country.
-The REAL ID goes into place late January 2018 that will require passports for those traveling domestically if their state identification does not meet the REAL ID standards.
-Even though Georgia’s does meet the standards, I’m still planning to keep my passport handy just in case. 🙂
+The REAL ID goes into place in late January 2018, which will require passports for those traveling domestically if their state identification does not meet the REAL ID standards.
+Even though Georgia does meet the standards, I’m still planning to keep my passport handy just in case. 🙂

-I also make sure to bring a few other over the counter medicines like Tylenol, Advil, and allergy medicine, just in case.
-I also like to have these in my personal carry on bag so that they are with me throughout my travel day.
+I also make sure to bring a few other over-the-counter medicines like Tylenol, Advil, and allergy medicine, just in case.
+I also like to have these in my personal carry-on bag so they are with me throughout my travel day.

-3. iPad – Rather than bringing my laptop, I now travel with my iPad that has a keyboard case.
-I love that I can do just about everything on my iPad that I can do on my laptop but it is so much lighter and more convenient to stow away in my bag.
+3. iPad – Rather than bringing my laptop, I now travel with my iPad, which has a keyboard case.
+I love that I can do just about everything on my iPad that I can do on my laptop, but it is so much lighter and more convenient to stow away in my bag.

-Since cruise ships have few electrical outlets in the cabins, this travel surge protector works perfectly for being able to safely charge multiple things at once!
+Since cruise ships have few electrical outlets in the cabins, this travel surge protector works perfectly for being able to charge multiple things at once safely!

 One other thing that I definitely love about this handy dandy travel surge protector is that the part that plugs into the outlet swivels so that it fits outlets in various configurations!
 (Yay!)

-The larger one is the A7II and the smaller, more compact, is the A6500.
+The larger one is the A7II, and the smaller, more compact one is the A6500.
 There are pros and cons to each of these cameras.
 The larger A7II is a full-frame camera but does take up a bit more room.
 The A6500 is definitely more compact than the A7II but doesn’t have a full-frame sensor.

-I will also say that my sister just used her iPhone for all of her photographs during the trip and her photographs were absolutely gorgeous.
-No lenses, batteries or camera cards required! 🙂
+I will also say that my sister just used her iPhone for all of her photographs during the trip, and her photographs were absolutely gorgeous.
+No lenses, batteries, or camera cards are required! 🙂

-7. Antibacterial Wipes – I keep a tube of lip balm (as well as lip stick) in my purse or carry on bag, along breath mints and antibacterial wipes.
-The wipes are definitely TSA friendly since they are not a liquid and you don’t have to remove them from your bag.
+7. Antibacterial Wipes – I keep a tube of lip balm (as well as lipstick) in my purse or carry-on bag, along with breath mints and antibacterial wipes.
+The wipes are definitely TSA-friendly since they are not a liquid, and you don’t have to remove them from your bag.
 It is also nice that you don’t have to worry about leaks in your bag.

-With the wipes, I love to wipe down the trays and hand rests of airplane seats (especially during flu season!) as well as wipe your hands well before eating or drinking.
-They became indispensable when Sam was just a little fella and we were out and about.
+With the wipes, I love to wipe down the trays and hand rests of airplane seats (especially during flu season!) as well as wipe my hands well before eating or drinking.
+They became indispensable when Sam was a little fella, and we were out and about.
 I just always have felt like I could clean up anything with a pack of wipes! 🙂

-8. Earphones – I love to listen to music, podcasts, and audio books when I’m traveling.
-I have previously had a pair bluetooth earphones that I brought with me when I was traveling, but always felt like they were just too much.
-Too bulky on my head and took up way too much room in my bag.
-Then, I switched to smaller earphones, which were wonderful but I’d always get tangled up in the cords.
+8. Earphones – I love to listen to music, podcasts, and audiobooks when I’m traveling.
+I previously had a pair of Bluetooth earphones that I brought with me when I was traveling, but I always felt like they were just too much.
+Too bulky on my head and took up too much room in my bag.
+Now I just pack along my Bluetooth airpods that I use every day.

 9. Sunglasses – While it rains a great deal in Alaska, you will still want to have your sunglasses with you since the weather can change in a blink to bright, sunny skies!

 I prefer a pair of good polarized sunglasses since they seem to make everything much clearer for me.
-If you forget your sunglasses though, you can definitely find them in the airport.
+If you forget your sunglasses, though, you can definitely find them at the airport.

-10. Travel Alarm Clock – I stashed a travel alarm in my checked luggage as a “just in case” item that I generally do not always carry with me on trips.
-I’ve found that my iphone generally works well for domestic and international travel and asking for a wake up call works well as a backup as well.
+10. Travel Alarm Clock – I stashed a travel alarm in my checked luggage as a “just in case” item I generally do not always carry with me on trips.
+I’ve found that my iPhone generally works well for domestic and international travel, and asking for a wake-up call works well as a backup as well.
 But, in the case of a cruise in Alaska, you don’t have the luxury of depending on your cell phone.